Exercising With a Rotator Cuff Tear: What Works (And What to Avoid)

 Standing Row

-A simple exercise to help strengthen your rotator cuff muscles is the standing row.
-To do this exercise, tie and secure a stretchy workout band to a sturdy object.
-Then, hold the other end of the band with your hand and position yourself far enough back so the band is taut and there is no slack.
+This exercise helps strengthen the rotator cuff and shoulder blade muscles.
+To perform it, secure a resistance band to a sturdy object and hold the other end with your hand.
+Step back so the band is taut with no slack.

-Now, keep your arm close to your body and bent at the elbow at a 90-degree angle.
-Pull your elbow back and stretch.
+Keep your arm close to your body, bent at a 90-degree angle.
+Pull your elbow back while squeezing your shoulder blades together.
+Focus on that squeeze at the end of the movement to improve posture and upper back strength.
 Perform this exercise with both arms.

 Internal Rotation